jozu-ai/kitops/README.md

 We've been busy and shipping quickly!

+* 🎯 Use KitOps to do LLM fine-tuning or package a RAG pipeline
 * 👩‍💻 Use Kit Dev mode to run an LLM instantly (no GPUs or internet required)
 * 🏎️ Reduced ModelKit packing time by >97%
 * 🤓 Read Kitfile from `stdin`